aws-samples/aws2tf/README.md

 + jq **version 1.6 or higher**

-(*This tool is currectly developed/tested using Python 3.9.16 on macOS 14.6.1*)
+(*This tool is currently developed/tested using Python 3.9.16 on macOS 14.6.1*)

 ----

 ## Quickstart guide to using the tool

 Running the tool in your local shell (bash) required these steps:
-1. Unzip or clone this git repo into an empty directory
+1. Unzip or clone this git repo into an empty directory.
-2. login to the AWS cli  (aws configure)
+2. login to the AWS cli  (aws configure).
-3. run the tool - see usage guide below
+3. run the tool - see usage guide below.

 -----